Operator Approval Gates

 Built workflows

-These are the kinds of operating loops Fulcrum has already built: review-first, evidence-backed, and connected to real business systems or record sets.
+These are operating loops Fulcrum has already built: review-first, source-backed, and connected to real business systems or record sets.

 Why Fulcrum